 Feral pigeons have been roosting on the Bridgewater House Surgery building and fouling on the ground beneath causing potential slip hazards and health risks for staff and patients.

 Pigeons have very basic needs; food, water and shelter.
 The location of the surgery meant a food source was readily available from the nearby high street as waste often over spills from bins outside a small supermarket.
 The design of the building lends itself incredibly well to form a shelter for the birds so their natural instinct is to seek shelter.

 The Bridgewater House Surgeries have been struggling with nuisance Pigeons roosting on their building and which was disruptive to the practice and caused a health hazard to its patients as the Pigeons were depositing guano around the car park, particularly near the building entrance.

-NBC have been working closely with Bridgewater House Surgeries to proof the building to ensure it is fully protected on a long term basis.
+NBC have been working closely with Bridgewater House Surgeries to proof the building to ensure it is fully protected from pigeons on a long term basis.

 This installation has been particularly effective as it has eliminated resting places for the birds to sit encouraging them to change their behaviour and leave the area clear in turn reducing the mess associated with bird fouling.

 Many other options are available to deter pigeons, depending on the circumstances at each site.
 All installations are guaranteed from the moment we commence installation and it’s completed by qualified and experienced bird control technicians.

 An effective programme is likely to use a combination of methods, however we will always complete a bird survey before making pigeon mitigation recommendations.

 Read our useful article 'How To Deter Pigeons' for advice on how to avoid pigeon problems.